SayainAditya/Flap-a-Bird/README.md

 2. Protect the bird from colliding on the pipes.

 ## Controls
-Use space to jump the bird from miidle of the pipes.
+Use space to jump the bird from middle of the pipes.

 ## Screenshots
 !
 [Starting piont]